solveditnpc/face_recognition_using_opencv-python/README.md

 # Face Recognition Attendance System

 A simple and efficient face recognition attendance system using OpenCV and Python.
-The system stores attendance records in CSV format, making it lightweight and easy to use.
+The system stores attendance records in CSV format, making it lightweight and easy to use.unknown faces are stored in the `unknown_faces` folder.

 ## Features

 - Real-time face detection and recognition
 - Automated attendance marking
-- User-friendly GUI interface
 - CSV export functionality for attendance records
 - Multiple face recognition support
 - High accuracy using deep learning models